MontrealAI/AGI-Alpha-Node-v0/README.md

 - **Yield asset:** `$AGIALPHA` (18 decimals) at [`0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`](https://etherscan.io/address/0xa61a3b3a130a9c20768eebf97e21515a6046a1fa) anchors staking, validator collateral, rewards, and settlement hooks.
 - **Owner control:** The owner can pause/unpause, rotate validators, slash or reward, redirect staking flows, and refresh benchmark parameters without redeploying code.
 - **Economic flywheel:** More α‑work → more α‑WU → more `$AGIALPHA` demand/staking → deeper validator security → richer α‑work pipelines.
+- **Dynamic modulation:** Owner-level overrides can re-weight constituents, refresh baselines, and pause emissions to keep the treasury in perfect control while running AGI job markets at production pace.

 ## Architecture Atlas